erhelito/startup_automatization/README.md

 # Startup automatisation
-Automatisation of my startup's computer
+Automatisation of my computer's startup

 ## Note
 It works **_only_** on linux !